30HR YOGA, SOCIAL JUSTICE & SPIRIT

 To deepen and enhance your skills and learning, you can combine this program with our other course modules to complete our comprehensive 100hr Certification in Trauma-Informed Yoga & Embodied Social Change.

 Please note the next foundational module (Trauma-Informed Yoga Foundations) will commence in June 2021 with suitability for Australia, US and Asia time zones.
-Upon completion of this Yoga, Social Justice & Spirit module, you will have the option to enrol in the additional modules for the full 100hr training at a discounted rate.

 This program is designed for: